GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 ## Audience

 - Public officers using a non-SE GSIB device and whose organisational email address is in the format of *\<your_name\>@\<acronym for your agency\>.gov.sg*.
+For example, *peter_wilson@tech.gov.sg*.

 - Vendors or contractors using a non-SE GSIB device and whose organisational email address is in the format of *\<your_name_from\>.\<vendor organisation name\>@\<acronym for the agency\>.gov.sg*.
+For example, *peter_wilson_FROM.vendorprovider@tech.gov.sg*.

 > **Note**: If you are a public officer using a SE-GSIB device and intend to request for TechPass or SEED, create a [service request](https://go.gov.sg/techpass-sr) with us.
-Alternatively, another public officer can invite you to TechPass via the [TechBiz Portal](portal.techbiz.suite.gov.sg).
+Alternatively, another public officer can invite you to TechPass using the [TechBiz Portal](portal.techbiz.suite.gov.sg).

 ## Prerequisites

-- If you are going to sign up for TechPass account via the TechPass portal, you need a non-SE GSIB device.
+- If you are going to sign up for TechPass account using the TechPass portal, you need a non-SE GSIB device.
 - To onboard to TechPass, you must have received the TechPass onboarding email.
 - Standard mailbox for the users' organisational email addresses.
 TechPass does not support email accounts which do not have an inbox, such as LiteMail accounts.
 If you use such an email account, upgrade it to a standard mailbox before signing up for TechPass.